Texas Criminal Defense Lawyer Wayne Goralski

 Based in Houston Criminal Attorney Wayne Goralski has handled cases for clients in numerous Texas Courts including the Harris County Civil, District and County Criminal, Family, and Juvenile Courts.
 Wayne Goralski has represented clients, all over Southeast Texas, including various related city courts, Houston, Pasadena, Baytown, Bellaire, League City, Missouri City, Pearland, Seabrook, Stafford, Sugarland, Tomball, and in the Woodlands.If you need an experienced based in Houston criminal lawyer, call Wayne now.

+What is criminal trespass?
 The list of crimes and variations that form the category known as Criminal Trespass in Texas are found in Chapter 30. of the Texas Penal Code.
 Based on the context, the situation, the characteristics of the act and property in question, the extent of the trespass, the exact title of the criminal offense and penalties will vary.
 It is important to hire an experienced Texas or Houston Criminal Defense Lawyer who will examine and find each and every disputable element to the benefit of the defendant.

 Sec.
 30.05.
 CRIMINAL TRESPASS. (a) A person commits an offense if the person enters or remains on or in property of another, including residential land, agricultural land, a recreational vehicle park, a building, or an aircraft or other vehicle, without effective consent and the person: